tmart234/TMTool/README.md

 # TMT
 Microsoft Threat Modeling Tool python scripts to increase TMT’s utility for both template developers and model makers.
 For template design, this project hopes to address some of the complexities that come with managing a “database” of threats and stencils.
 For modeling, this project experiments with extracting information from our model and improving on the overall process of Threat Modeling.

-scripts for .tb7 template files:
+Scripts for .tb7 template files:
 -	template2csv.py - enumerate a template's stencils, threat categories, and threats, and threat logic.
 Save elements/stencils and threats as a csv file.

 - csv2template.py (work in progress) - script to convert template.csv file back into a .tb7 file.
 For merging new threats or editing templates, you would modify and convert back to .tb7 format